ska-sa/katdal/doc/mvf_v4.rst

 Unlike previous versions, the data for an observation does not reside in a single HDF5 file, as such files would be unmanageably large.
 Instead, the data is split into chunks, each in its own file, which are loaded from disk or the network on demand.
-For this reason, the term "dataset" is preferred over "file".
+For this reason, the term "data set" is preferred over "file".

-The metadata for a dataset is stored in a `redis`_ dump file (extension .rdb), which is exported by :doc:`katsdptelstate <katsdptelstate:index>`.
+The metadata for a data set is stored in a `redis`_ dump file (extension .rdb), which is exported by :doc:`katsdptelstate <katsdptelstate:index>`.
 Refer to :doc:`katsdptelstate <katsdptelstate:index>` for details of how